microsoft/azurelinux/toolkit/docs/formats/imageconfig.md

     "Value": "/dev/sda"
 }
 ```

+For more complex targeting of disks, see [IsKickStartBoot](#iskickstartboot) for using kickstart files and scripts to manually configure the install partitions.

 ### Artifacts
 Artifact (non-ISO image building only) defines the name, type and optional compression of the output CBL-Mariner image.